Arnav-Singh-5080/CricScope/CONTRIBUTING.md

 ## 👍 Thank You for Your Contribution!!

 <h3 align="center">
-Thank you for contributing to Ai-Credit-Intelligence-Engine 🌟<br>
+Thank you for contributing to CricScope 🌟<br>
 We can’t wait to see what you build! 🚀
 </h3>